e-pet/e-pet.github.io/_pages/about.md

 > What does it mean for a data-driven health risk score model to be "fair"?
 How can we test whether a model *is* fair, and how can we *design* such a model?

-Allow me to elaborate just a *tiny* bit. health risk score models are likely to be used for *resource prioritization* in the healthcare system, for example by influencing who gets access to acute care and who does not.[^1] As these are decisions that influence human livelihoods, we - as a society - would obviously want these decisions to be made "fairly".
+Allow me to elaborate just a tiny bit.
+Health risk score models are likely to be used for *resource prioritization* in the healthcare system, for example by influencing who gets access to acute care and who does not.[^1] As these are decisions that influence human livelihoods, we - as a society - would obviously want these decisions to be made "fairly".
 But what does *fairness* even mean in this context?
 - Should men and women (on average) get an identical amount of extra care?
 - What if a disease has a higher prevalence in a certain group?
 - What if certain groups are especially affected by a disease, but it is impossible to identify these groups based on available data?